Ablus-Bang/FLB/README.md

 ## Local Federated Learning Fine-tuning

+**Efficiency**: We consider the use of Parameter-Efficient Fine-Tuning for local clients, such as LoRA.

 To start the framework test on a machine and simulate the federated learning fine-tuning process, run the following command:

 ```